ben-anderson/multimon/ReadMe.txt

 TODO LIST
 ----------

+- Finish code documentation.

+- Consolidate log.cpp and logserver.cpp.

+- Move log.cpp and mmap.cpp into a library.

 - Create a nice icon.

 - Add a control panel to allow per application window position overrides.

-- Consolidate log.cpp and logserver.cpp.

-- Move log.cpp and mmap.cpp into a library.